Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Atsushi Hosaka for useful discussions, Eulogio Oset for suggesting a few interesting references and Ruprecht Machleidt for his clarifications and explanations regarding the OBE model.
-This work is partly supported by the National Natural Science Foundation of China under Grant No.11735003, the fundamental Research Funds for the Central Universities, the Youth Innovation Promotion Association CAS (No. 2016367) and the Thousand Talents Plan for Young Professionals.
+M.P.V. thanks the IJCLab of Orsay, where part of this work was done, for its long-term hospitality This work is partly supported by the National Natural Science Foundation of China under Grant Nos.11735003, 11975041, 11961141004, 11961141012, and the fundamental Research Funds for the Central Universities, the Youth Innovation Promotion Association CAS (No. 2016367) and the Thousand Talents Plan for Young Professionals.